UofABioinformaticsHub/GumCreek2012/scripts/S1_FLK.md

 ```

-As a broad definition of neutral loci, the set of SNPs not within 100kb of a known gene were selected.
+As a broad definition of neutral loci, the set of SNPs > 100kb from any known gene were selected.
 After removal of duplicate loci, this gave a set of 26,097 SNPs.

 Neutral SNPs were again checked to ensure that the `P` allele was the same as used in the 1996 population.